karlstolley/hci/syllabus/_projects/project-02.md

         Prepare an upstream team Git repository; use branch protection to ensure code only gets added to `main` via reviewed pull requests
       - >
-        Fork the upstream Git repository to your own account; make your contributions on feature branches with frequent commits and meaningful commit messages that accurately reflect each set of changes that you make
+        Fork the upstream Git repository to your own GitHub account, and clone it to your computer (see Production Problem 04); make your contributions to the project on feature branches with frequent commits and meaningful commit messages that accurately reflect each set of changes that you make.
+Don't forget to provide or update the tests associated with your contributions
       - >
         Submit small, targeted features on properly named feature branches as GitHub pull requests to your upstream team Git repository